 Also, there is significant distortion at the 10mm end, but this is thankfully easily corrected in Lightroom, with just one click of a button (you can also apply a ‘Lens Correction’ action as an import preset).

-This is a great value lens that will set your photos apart from everything else produced with the Nikon D3300 – it’s not surprise that the wide-angle vistas get the most ‘hearts’ on Instagram – everyone loves a good wide angle landscape shot, and this is one lens capable of producing them.
+This is a great value lens that will set your photos apart from everything else produced with the Nikon D3300 – it’s not surprising that the wide-angle vista hashtags get the most ‘hearts’ on Instagram – everyone loves a good wide angle landscape shot, and this is one lens capable of producing them.

 Focal Length: 85 mm (127.5 mm equivalent)